 What should I build?
 This is a common question faced by all beginners.
 In truth, there is no right answer—you can build anything you want!

 When you’re getting started, though, it is best to start small, then work your way up to creating more elaborate designs.
-Make sure that the project you choose to build is something that you find interesting—this ensures that, if you get stuck, you’ll have no trouble finding the motivation you need to finish your work.
+Make sure that the project you choose to build is something that you find interesting.
+If you have chosen an interesting project and get stuck, you’ll have no trouble finding the motivation you need to finish your work.

 To help you decide what to build, here are a few ideas: